core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

   if it is "co", construct a CoAP request for CoAP over DTLS.
 Any other SvcParamKeys specifying a CoAP transport are out of scope of this document.
-- The destination address for the request should be taken from additional information about the target, e.g. from an AAAA record associated to the target name or from an "ipv6hint" SvcParam value, or, as a fallback, by querying an address for the target name of the SVCB record.
+- The destination address for the request should be taken from additional information about the target, e.g., from an AAAA record associated to the target name or from an "ipv6hint" SvcParam value, or, as a fallback, by querying an address for the target name of the SVCB record.
 - The destination port for the address is taken from the "port" SvcParam value, if present.
   Otherwise, take the default port of the CoAP transport.